tamdinh/android-game-sdk/README_EN.md

  - sandboxKey
  - payment methods
  - login methods
- - a class inherits from AppotaLoginReceiver to get user info after login successfully.
+ - a class inherits from AppotaReceiver to get user info after login successfully.

-**Optional configurations:**
+**JSON configurations:**

- - useAppotaSDKButton: turn on/off AppotaSDK button
- - checkUpdate: auto check new updates
- - virtualCurrencyIcon: show icon of virtual currency on SDK
+Appota Game SDK provides a flexible method to configure various options.
+You need flow these steps to use this method:

+ - Generate a JSON config file
+ - Upload your config file to an accessible host.
+ - Parse it as a param when init Appota Game SDK.

 **4 - Run SDK Samples**